This message can be viewed as a video on Vimeo, click here.

-Mrs. Marita Ackermann was shot in the chest at close range.
+Mrs Marita Ackermann was shot in the chest at close range.
 She died about 30 minutes after arriving at the hospital.
 Marita had twice triumphed over cancer and she had helped start an outreach ministry to Khayelitsha and had also initiated an outreach ministry to Russian seamen passing through the harbour in Cape Town.
 Marita left behind her husband and three children, Braam, LiesI and Pierre.
 She was buried on her birthday.

-Mr. Lorenzo Smith had his wife Myrtle die in his arms.
+Mr Lorenzo Smith had his wife Myrtle die in his arms.
 A piece of shrapnel had pierced her heart.
 They had been married for 21 years.
 She left behind her husband and her two children, Craig and Mandy, who were not hit in the attack.

 Peter Gordon, who was wounded in the attack, saw his wife Denise murdered next to him.
 Denise left behind her husband and her little daughter, Sarah.

-Seventeen year old, Richard O' Kill died instantly from a bullet through his head as he flung himself across two young friends, Lisa and Bonnie, to shield them from the line of fire.
+Seventeen-years-old, Richard O' Kill died instantly from a bullet through his head as he flung himself across two young friends, Lisa and Bonnie, to shield them from the line of fire.

-Twenty one year old Gerard Harker died instantly as he dived on top of one of the hand grenades, absorbing the full blast in his body to protect the lives of those around him.
+Twenty-one-years-old Gerard Harker died instantly as he dived on top of one of the hand grenades, absorbing the full blast in his body to protect the lives of those around him.

 A police spokesman praised the selfless action of Gerard and said that his act of sacrifice undoubtedly saved the lives of many others by absorbing most of the blast.
-Gerard's brother, 13 years old Wesley, also died in the attack.
+Gerard's brother, 13-years-old Wesley, also died in the attack.
 They left behind their elder brother Shaun (23) and parents Dennis and Dawn Harker.

 Four of the slain were Russian and Ukrainian sailors - Valentin Varaksa, Pavel Valujev, Andrey Kajl and Oleg Karamzin.
 Another victim was Guy Javens.

-Of those victims crippled in the attack, the most heart rending situation is that of Ukrainian sailor Dimitri Makagon.
+Of those victims crippled in the attack, the most heart-rending situation is that of Ukrainian sailor Dimitri Makagon.
 Both his legs were ripped off when one grenade fell in his lap.
 His right arm had to be amputated and both his eardrums burst in the blast.
-Dimitri, who was 23 years old, was earning money as a sailor in order to pay for his wedding upon his return.
+Dimitri, who was 23-years-old, was earning money as a sailor in order to pay for his wedding upon his return.
 The St. James Church flew out his fiancée, Olga and started a fund for the victims of the massacre.

 A medical student, Gillian Schermbrucker, narrowly escaped death when a piece of shrapnel pierced her lung and an artery.
 Her feet were also badly damaged yet she still sang a hymn to comfort her friends as she lay bleeding on the church floor.